quarkusio/quarkus-platform/README.md

 ## Release steps

 1. Use the Maven Release Plugin to tag and deploy to the Sonatype OSS Nexus:
-> TAG=0.0.5 && ./mvnw release:prepare release:perform -DdevelopmentVersion=999-SNAPSHOT -DreleaseVersion=$TAG -Dtag=$TAG -DperformRelease -Prelease,releaseNexus -DskipTests -Darguments=-DskipTests
+> TAG=0.0.5 && ./check-version.sh $TAG && ./mvnw release:prepare release:perform -DdevelopmentVersion=999-SNAPSHOT -DreleaseVersion=$TAG -Dtag=$TAG -DperformRelease -Prelease,releaseNexus -DskipTests -Darguments=-DskipTests
 2. The repository will be automatically closed and released, there's nothing else to do.

 ---
 **IMPORTANT**